eaoliver/i-am-developer/README.md

-# I Am Developer curriculum vitae LaTeX class
+# I Am Developer curriculum vitae and cover letter LaTeX classes

-This is a custom implemented latex class that extends the LaTeX `extarticle` class.
+The `i-am-developer` curriculum vitae (CV) package consists of two LaTeX classes: `i-am-developer.cls` and `i-am-developer-letter.cls`.
+The cover letter class extends from the `i-am-developer` class, which extends from the LaTeX `extarticle` class.
 The `extarticle` class is used purely to extend the range of the default font sizes supported by `article`.

 ## Design

 The goal of this LaTeX class is to demonstrate both technical acumen and some design expression.
+I wanted to have a CV that stood out in a crowded field and showcased both my extensive experience as well as my publications.

 ## Requirements

 You can find the LaTeX build tools at [TeX Users Group](https://tug.org/).
-The default installation of [MacTeX](https://tug.org/mactex/mactex-download.html) includes all the required packages to successfully compile the `i-am-developer` LaTeX class.
+The default installation of [MacTeX](https://tug.org/mactex/mactex-download.html) includes all the required packages to successfully compile the `i-am-developer` and `i-am-developer-letter` LaTeX classes.

 ## Usage

-The `curriculum_vitae.tex` file is the starting point for editing.
-It contains several sections from [@eaoliver](https://github.com/eaoliver/)'s  CV.
+The `curriculum_vitae.tex` and `coverletter.tex` files are the starting point for editing.
+The sample CV contains several sections from [@eaoliver](https://github.com/eaoliver/)'s  CV.
+The cover letter sample contains lorem ipsum content.

 ## Compilation